Where is Milestone located?

 How much does it cost to attend Milestone?

-The tuition fee is HUF 780,000 (including VAT), and we offer needs-based and merit scholarships in order to ensure that financial considerations will not act as a barrier for talented students.
 For more information about our scholarships, go to the “Tuition Fees & Scholarships” section of our website.

 When do I have to pay my tuition fee?